Damian-Curran/Playfair-cipher-decryptor-simulated-annealing/README.md

 Note that these weaknesses rely on repetition and frequency counts and, in the absence of cribs, require enough cipher-text to reveal patterns.
 In practice, this implies that at least 200 characters of cipher-text are available.

+## The Simulated Annealing Algorithm

+Simulated annealing (SA) is an excellent approach for breaking a cipher using a randomly generated key.
+Unlike conventional Hill Climbing algorithms, that are easily side-tracked by local optima, SA uses randomization to avoid heuristic plateaux and attempt to find a global maxima solution.
+The following pseudocode shows how simulated annealing can be used break a Playfair Cipher.
+Note that the initial value of the variables temp and transitions can have a major impact on the success of the SA algorithm.
+Both variables control the cooling schedule of SA and should be experimented with for best results (see slide 20 of the lecture notes on Heuristic Search).

+The generation of a random 25-letter key on line 1 only requires that we shuffle a 25 letter alphabet.
+A simple algorithm for achieving this was published in 1938 by Fisher and Yates.
+The Fisher–Yates Shuffle generates a random permutation of a finite sequence, i.e. it randomly shuffles an array key of n elements (indices 0..n-1)